Services Provided by HRC Specialists

 Twenty-four Hour Emergency Response

-HRC maintains a 24 Hour emergency response system.
-If you have an emergency situation and need to contact HRC outside of regular business hours, someone will be available to respond to you.
+HRC maintains a 24 Hour non-medical emergency response system.
+If you have a non-medical emergency situation and need to contact HRC outside of regular business hours, someone will be available to respond to you.